 Parmesan Garlic Roasted Potatoes

-- 4 pounds of russet potatoes; I used the small red potatoes
+- 4 pounds of russet potatoes (though I prefer the small red potatoes)

 - 2 tablespoons of olive oil